What’s up readers?

 You might see people talk about blue card this and blue card that.
 The blue card is just the registration to the bike.
 Only buy a bike if it has a blue card.

 I think you’re supposed to carry it with you, but most expats don’t seem to carry it when they ride the motorbike.
-The police just want a bribe anyway.
+The police want a bribe not your blue card.

 On the rare occasion that they seize your bike, then you go to the station and hand them the blue card and some tea money.
 Don’t worry if it’s not in your name.
 They just want the VIN and license plate number to match.

-Ok, now that we got that out of the way we can go over the different type of bikes depending on your budget.
+Ok, now that we got that out of the way we can go over the different types of bikes depending on your budget.

 How to Ride a Motorbike in Vietnam